 Bringing together designated life science experts from ELIXIR and technical experts from EGI within the CC.

-Identify life science use cases that could benefit from EGI services and could make big impact on ELIXIR and EGI communities.
+Identify life science use cases that could benefit from EGI services and could make big impact on the ELIXIR and EGI communities.
 Analyse the e-infrastructure requirements of the use cases.

 Implement the use cases as demonstrators based on EGI’s e-infrastructure services.
-Collaborate during implementation with relevant EGI and ELIXIR partners, such as the EUDAT to create a generic infrastructure, the ‘ELIXIR Compute Platform’ that can underpin demonstrators and production applications from/for the ELIXIR community.
+Collaborate during implementation with relevant EGI and ELIXIR partners, such as EUDAT to create a generic infrastructure, the ‘ELIXIR Compute Platform’ that can underpin demonstrators and production applications from/for the ELIXIR community.

 Demonstrate and evaluate the implementations.
 Disseminate the experiences gained with the use cases towards ELIXIR, EGI and other relevant communities.
 Decide about the long-term adoption of EGI services within ELIXIR based on the pilot experiences.